decentralized-identity/bbs-signature/draft-bbs-signatures.md

 ## SpkVerify

-SpkVerify checks if a signature proof of knowledge is VALID given the proof, the signer's public key, a vector of revealed messages, a vector with the indices of these revealed messages, and the nonce used in SpkGen.
+SpkVerify checks if a signature proof of knowledge is VALID given the proof, the signer's public key, a vector of revealed messages, a vector with the indices of these revealed messages, and the presentation message used in SpkGen.

 ```
-result = SpkVerify(spk, PK, (Rmsg[1],..., Rmsg[R]), RIdxs, nonce)
+result = SpkVerify(spk, PK, (Rmsg[1],..., Rmsg[R]), RIdxs, pm)
 ```

 Inputs: